GaloisInc/CASE-AADL-Tutorial/pandoc/preface-case.md

 each tool involves a development cycle:

 1. Develop an initial system model.
-2. Apply whatever tool-specific annotations given tool requires.
+2. Apply tool-specific annotations.
-3. Run the tool.
+3. Run the tool and interpret the results.
-4. Interpret the results and react to them by evolving the model and/or system design.
+4. Use the results to evolve the model and/or system design.
 5. Return to step 2 and repeat as necessary.

 Therefore, we have structured each example so as to walk users through the steps